Renovating E.M. Crowe Memorial Hospital’s Emergency Room

 Project Overview

-Earlier this year, a public survey generated 142 responses and in-person information sessions on March 6, 2025 saw approximately 150 staff members, physicians and members of the public share their thoughts on the project to renovate the existing ED in Eriksdale.
-In addition, first nation leaders from the areas serviced by the hospital were consulted on the project as part of its commitment to community involvement.
-The project team—comprised of design professionals and key stakeholders—will host a second round of public engagement sessions in August 2025.
-These sessions will provide community members with an opportunity to review the updated design, share feedback, and ask questions.
+In spring 2025, a public survey generated 142 responses and in-person information sessions on March 6, 2025 saw approximately 150 staff members, physicians and members of the public share their thoughts on the project.
+In addition, first nation leaders from the areas serviced by the hospital were consulted on the project as part of commitment to community involvement.

 If you need assistance in the event of an emergency situation due to being disabled by one or more barriers in the workplace, or a vulnerable worker we would like to work with you to develop an individualized emergency response plan that will meet your needs.